deliciosodemente/oficial-web-radhikatmosphere/docs/dns-configuration.md

 ## Domain Registration

-If you haven't already registered the domain, you can do so through a domain registrar like Namecheap, GoDaddy, or directly through Hostinger if you're using their hosting services.
+If you haven't already registered the domain, you can do so through a domain registrar like Namecheap, GoDaddy, or directly through AWS Route 53 if you're using their hosting services.

 ## DNS Records Configuration